Taking care of your team includes self care

 So why do we put ourselves and our families last and at times put other, lesser-impact priorities above the humans who are working in our companies on our behalf?
 Whatever the case, this is a recipe for burnout.
-Unmanaged stress over time turns into burnout and, like gangrene, once burnout sets in recovery is a lot more difficult and can include cutting toxicity from the team: team members who are no longer functional or productive in the team culture, cutting our role down to size, and dealing with preventable but emergent problems like family conflict, relationship problems, health issues, and other neglected areas of our business and life.
-Let’s do better than this!
+Unmanaged stress over time turns into burnout and, like gangrene setting in, makes recovery much more difficult.
+Some solutions include cutting toxicity from the team.; remove team members who are no longer functional or productive in the team culture; cut your own role down in size; take measures to deal with preventable but emergent problems like family conflict, relationship problems, health issues, and other neglected areas of your business and life.

-How can we put ourselves first?
+How can you put yourself first?
 The answer is less philosophy, and more action.
-If we noodle on, “how can we justify putting ourselves first”, we can go deep into a rabbit hole that becomes unproductive and yet another misallocation of time.
-Let’s focus on a higher impact question – what can I do today to take care of myself, my family, and my team?
+If you noodle on, “how can I justify putting ourselves first”, you can go deep into a rabbit hole that becomes unproductive and yet another misallocation of time.
+Instead, focus on a higher impact question – what can I do today to take care of myself, my family, and my team?
 The answers to that are simpler and generally speaking, can be implemented as quickly as you think about them.

 Get a nap.
 Go to the gym.
 Take the weekends off and focus on non-work areas of your life: health, spirituality, recreation, family connection, relationships, household organization, personal finance, etc. Check in with your family and see how everyone is doing.
 Listen, make memories, pitch in, and ask about what everyone else is working on and what you can do to contribute.